nicodoggie/bastion-falls-hugo/campaign-notes/04-death-of-a-god/session-01.md

 [Reformist Church](/religions/reformed-divine-masochist.md).

 Both groups wanted headway into their continent for reasons unknown to Fai.
 She didn't really care, though.
-She only wanted to impress her master Torumaline Sabrege, whose aim was the spread of the Revivalist doctrine across the known world.
+She only wanted to impress her master Tourmaline Sabrege, whose aim was the spread of the Revivalist doctrine across the known world.
 So she, known to both religious groups by her other face, the platinum-haired Sorscha, pushed to be assigned to the job, despite their